Logo of Landscape Atlas

 Grading and Swales

 The most fundamental form of drainage is grading-reshaping the soil's slope to direct water away from your home and toward a suitable outlet, like a street gutter or a dry well.
 A related technique is creating swales, which are broad, shallow ditches that channel water across your landscape.
-These are often the first line of defense and can be integrated seamlessly into your lawn2 3.
+These are often the first line of defense and can be integrated seamlessly into your lawn.

 French Drains

 A French drain is a trench filled with gravel and a perforated pipe that collects and redirects groundwater and excess surface water.
 It's an excellent solution for yards where water tends to saturate the soil or pool in low areas.
-The pipe is buried and covered with gravel, allowing water to seep in and be carried away from the problem zone2 4.
+The pipe is buried and covered with gravel, allowing water to seep in and be carried away from the problem zone.

 Catch Basins and Trench Drains